-Quite recently, I have read an Italian article about Google+ failing.
-An interesting reading although I don’t agree with the author’s position, especially considering recently - last Monday - Google announced Pages, a new Google+ integrated service.
+Quite recently, I read an Italian article about Google+ failing.
+An interesting read, although I don't agree with the author's position, especially considering that last Monday Google announced Pages, a new Google+ integrated service.

-Much like Facebook Pages, Google+ pages are dedicated to the business entities that would like to promote their image on the social networks with the intent to directly interact with their fans and critics.
+Much like Facebook Pages, Google+ Pages are dedicated to business entities that would like to promote their image on social networks, with the intent of interacting directly with their fans and critics.

-And YES, if you created an account for your company earlier than Monday, you have clearly disobeyed to the service guidelines.
+And YES, if you created an account for your company before Monday, you clearly disobeyed the service guidelines.

-We all now the additional value of Google Apps and the extensive usage many companies are doing of the Google cloud services; from Gmail to Calendar and from Google Docs to Google sites (Ok, maybe not the latter).
+We all know the additional value of Google Apps and the extensive use many companies are making of the Google cloud services; from Gmail to Calendar, and from Google Docs to Google Sites (OK, maybe not the latter).

-Now, try to imagine at Google Pages to an extra layer for your company, and all the possibilities underneath, and you suddenly may realize how half an hour of your time is a good investment.
+Now, try to imagine Google Pages as an extra layer for your company, and all the possibilities underneath, and you may suddenly realise how half an hour of your time is a good investment.

-For instance, the possibility to combine your “fan” information into a nice email template to be sent via a Gmail automated script through a script (you can configure this using G Spread) or perhaps with MailChimp (that can be easily integrated in you application pool).
-This is just an example, but I think usage may be wise.
+For instance, the possibility to combine your “fan” information into a nice email template to be sent via an automated Gmail script (you can configure this using G Spread), or perhaps with MailChimp (which can be easily integrated into your application pool).
+This is just an example, but I think the use case may be a wise one.

-This also explains why some weeks ago Google announced the plus to not be anymore a search operator.
+This also explains why some weeks ago Google announced that the plus would no longer be a search operator.

 Some questions on Google+

-I’ve to be honest, at the moment I am not in the position to have enough time to create and manage my own page because I don’t have a business to promote.
+To be honest, at the moment I don’t have enough time to create and manage my own page because I don’t have a business to promote.
 Not yet.

-That means I barely touched the button “create a page”.
+That means I barely touched the “create a page” button.

-However, I’m curios enough to look around what the digital marketing sphere has to offer, so yesterday I met a Google specialist to who I have asked some question collated online via a groups of followers.
+However, I’m curious enough to look around at what the digital marketing sphere has to offer, so yesterday I met a Google specialist to whom I put some questions collated online from a group of followers.

 Below the questions:

 At the moment, just one.
 Therefore, the person who creates the page is automatically responsible for managing the content.
-Despite this is not a priority, the number seems it will be increased, probably starting from next week (I can’t guarantee).
+Although this is not a priority, it seems the number will be increased, probably starting from next week (I can’t guarantee that).

 Not at the moment, and because of Google Direct, this is not a priority at all.
-Clearly this is not a good thing for the page promotion in third party search engines, but we have to consider this is a Google service, therefore Google is not interested to facilitate their competitors, pretty much like Facebook which blocked it’s content to search engines for a long time.
+Clearly this is not a good thing for page promotion in third-party search engines, but we have to consider this is a Google service, and therefore Google is not interested in facilitating its competitors, pretty much like Facebook, which blocked its content to search engines for a long time.

-**Is it possible to customize the graphic template or create an application? **
+Is it possible to customise the graphic template or create an application?

 However, Google+ APIs have been made available.
-Despite I’m not sure something is available to allow this customization, it may be possible for programmers to look around what it can be done.
-I also don’t exclude the possibility the best customization or any application that can be made to be integrated in the future.
+Although I’m not sure anything is available yet to allow this customisation, it may be possible for programmers to explore what can be done.
+I also don’t exclude the possibility that the best customisations, or any applications that can be built, may be integrated in the future.

-A sort of new market space is now open and best is to suppose to win … as usual.
+A sort of new market space is now open, and the best bet is to suppose the early movers will win … as usual.

 Can Google+ Pages be synced with other social networks?